Cheque: United Kingdom

-The vast majority of retailers in the United Kingdom have not accepted cheques as a means of payment for several years, and cheque guarantee cards are no longer issued.
-For example, Shell announced in September 2005 that it would no longer accept cheques at their UK petrol stations.
-This was soon followed by other major fuel retailers, such as Texaco, BP, and Total.
-Asda announced in April 2006 that it would stop accepting cheques, initially as a trial in the London area, and Boots announced in September 2006 that it would stop accepting cheques, initially as a trial in Sussex and Surrey.
-Currys (and other stores in the DSGi group) and WH Smith also no longer accept cheques.
+The vast majority of British retailers no longer accept cheques as a means of payment.
+Shell announced in September 2005 that it would no longer accept cheques at their UK petrol stations, a change replicated by other major fuel retailers.
+Within a year, Asda, Boots, Currys and WH Smith had all phased out the acceptance of cheques.

-Cheques are now widely predicted to become a thing of the past, or at most, a niche product used to pay private individuals or for the very large number of small service providers who are not willing to provide their bank details to customers to allow electronic payments to be made to them or do not wish to be burdened with checking their bank accounts frequently and reconciling them with amounts due (for example, music teachers, driving instructors, children's sports lessons, small shops, schools).

-The UK Payments Council announced in December 2009 that cheques would be phased out by October 2018, but only if adequate alternatives were developed.
-They intended to perform annual checks on the progress of other payments systems and a final review of the decision would have been held in 2016.
-Concerns were expressed, however, by charities and older people; who are the main users of cheques, and replacement plans were criticised as being open to fraud.
-It was therefore announced by the UK Payments Council in July 2011 that the cheque would not be eliminated.
-432 million inter-bank cheques and credit-items worth £472,000,000,000 were processed in the United Kingdom in 2016 according to Payments UK.
+In 2016, 432 million inter-bank cheques and credit-items worth £472 billion were processed in the United Kingdom.
 In 2017, 405 million cheques worth £356 billion were used for payments and acquiring cash, an average of 1.2 million cheques per day, with more than 10 million being cleared in Northern Ireland alone.
 The Cheque and Credit Clearing Company noted that cheques continue to be highly valued for paying tradesmen and utility bills, and play a vital role in business, clubs and societies sectors, with nine in 10 business saying that they received or made payment by cheque on a monthly basis.
+In 2022, 150 million cheques were used to make payments in the UK, compared to 1.6 billion payments in 2006.
+UK Finance estimates that only 0.2% of payments (70 million transactions) will be made by cheque in 2031.

 In June 2014, following a successful trial in the UK by Barclays, the UK government gave the go-ahead for a cheque truncation system, allowing people to pay in a cheque by taking a photo of it, rather than physically depositing the paper cheque at a bank.
+Between 2017 and 2019, the Barclays scheme was rolled out nationwide as the Image Clearing System which has sped up the processing of cheques, reducing clearing times, and allowing customers to deposit them at ATMs and through mobile and online banking applications.
+Mobile banking has modernised the use of cheques; in the first 6 months of 2021, 3.8 million cheques were deposited by Lloyds Bank customers.
+Nevertheless, in 2020-21, the use of cheques declined by 19% year on year.

+Cheques are still held to be a secure and reliable means of payment: cheque fraud in the UK in 2020 totalled just £12.3 million across 185 million transactions.
+In the same period, online authorised payment scams totalled £479 million across 4.1 billion online payments.
+As such, cheques have seen a resurgence in popularity in commercial transactions from businesses to avoid the possibility of phishing fraud.